 - Add some water if the liquid is evaporating too quickly.

 - Adjust seasoning to taste add more sugar or more soy sauce.

 - Sieve out grease before serving sauce over pork belly.

 - Garnish with spring onions.

-- The pork belly is tender and may fall apart when removing from pot.
+- Use a pot that will fit the pork snugly with a tight fitting lid on the lowest heat to avoid liquid evaporating too quickly.
+You can always reduce sauce after removing pork when done.
+The pork belly is tender and may fall apart when removing from pot.
 Be gentle.
 Or you can secure pork belly with kitchen twine to keep meat in place when braising and plating.